By Cat, Jan 2009 (Photo, right, from Wikimedia Commons)

 - Season cutlets with pepper, and dust with flour, shaking off excess.
 Set aside.

-- Sauce: Reduce heat to medium & add more fat to pan; sauté garlic just until aromatic but not scorched.
-Stir in spinach, and warm for a minute; remove from pan and set aside.
+- Sauce: Reduce heat to medium & add more fat to pan; sauté chopped garlic just until aromatic but not scorched.
+Stir in spinach or kale, and warm for a minute; remove from pan and set aside.

 - Add cream and sour cream to skillet.
 Bring to a boil then reduce heat to a good simmer and cook, stirring frequently, until thickened, about 10 minutes.
 Stir in Gorgonzola and continue to cook, stirring frequently, until melted, 1 – 2 minutes.
 Add spinach/garlic mixture; stir constantly for a minute or so so to merge the flavors.
 Adjust seasoning with salt and pepper to taste.
 Remove from heat.

-- Finish: Heat broiler (or use your oven at 350°F).
+- Finish: Heat broiler (or use your preheated oven at 350°F).
 Spoon sauce over each breast, then evenly sprinkle the grated cheese over each portion.
-Place under broiler just long enough to melt the cheese and slightly brown the sauce.
-Remove from broiler and sprinkle with chopped parsley and serve immediately.
+Place under broiler (or in oven) just long enough to melt the cheese and slightly brown the sauce.
+Remove from broiler/oven; sprinkle with chopped parsley, and serve immediately.

-- Serve with gnocchi, fettuccini, farfalle (bow-tie pasta), or steamed Brown, White, or Wild Rice, and a salad of greens dressed with vinaigrette (I like my Basil-Balsamic version on that page).
+- Serve with gnocchi, fettuccini, farfalle (bow-tie pasta), or steamed Brown, White, or Wild Rice, and a salad of greens dressed with vinaigrette (I like my Basil-Balsamic version on my vinaigrette page).

 6/2/10: Made half recipe, and cut the breast crosswise into ½” thick cutlets instead of pounding the larger pieces.
 As half-recipe, I used ½ cup cream, but after boiling it down to ¼ cup, it just didn’t make enough sauce.
 Next time, I’ll double the cream, using half as regular cream and half as sour cream which will make the sauce thicker.
 Also, I’d like more Gorgonzola flavor, so will double that also.
 Otherwise, this is delicious!